NgJackin/knit-plugin/README.md

 ## Current Features

-### Inline Annotation
+### Gutter Icons and Inline Warnings
 - Providers and Injections have their own gutter icons for easy identification.
-- More information about Providers / Injections will be shown when hovering over / clicking the gutter icon.
+- More information about Providers / Injections will be shown when hovering over the gutter icon.
+  - Clicking a Producer's gutter icon will navigate to all Injections of that Provider.
+  - Clicking an Injection's gutter icon will navigate to the corresponding Provider.
 - Warnings will be have their own inline annotations to alert the user of potential issues.

 ### Automatic Detection of New Files and Classes